Intro to Cybersecurity

 Garen Ikezian published on Updated on

-10 min, 1941 words
+27 min, 5292 words

 Categories: Cybersecurity

 This article explains the general idea of cybersecurity.
 It is a collection of notes I have gathered online and is freely available to read.
+I recommend reading through my OSI layer 1-2 and 3-4 articles to get a better grasp of networking terminology.

 Terminology: